Posted by Sanket Patel

 Let’s have a look at the tools you can use in your editorial process that can be time-savers:

 Buzz Sumo: Are you experiencing a shortage of ideas?
-This is an ideal tool that allows you to search the best pieces of content on the web.
-You can judge them by Linked in shares, Facebook Likes, Tweets and so on.
-This will give you a clear image what type of content is most liked by your target audience.
+This is an ideal tool that allows you to search for the best pieces of content on the web.
+You can judge them by Linked in shares, Facebook Likes, Tweets, and so on.
+This will give you a clear image of what type of content is most liked by your target audience.

 Excel Spreadsheet: This is the most effective way to manage your content editorial process.
-You can easily set up different columns for due date, publishing date, writer’s name, keywords, notes and any other relevant information you need.
+You can easily set up different columns for the due date, publishing date, writer’s name, keywords, notes, and any other relevant information you need.
 Differentiate your work with different tabs for week’s or month’s contents you’re going to produce.
-This will help you for easy navigation.
+This will help you with easy navigation.

 Which tools and strategies do you apply to save time in your content management process?
 You can share in the comments below!